-See the official rules for a more detailed explaination of the foods and beverages that fall under each category, and any exceptions we might make.
+See the official rules for a more detailed explanation of the foods and beverages that fall under each category, and any exceptions we might make.

 *Unless your health care provider tells you otherwise.
-Your provider’s instructions always trump Whole30 rules, and we encourag you to speak with him or her before taking on our healthy lifestyle program.
+Your provider’s instructions always trump Whole30 rules, and we encourage you to speak with him or her before taking on our healthy lifestyle program.

 No recreating baked goods, junk foods, or treats